CreatorWorkflowsNow/lab_aemc/docs/160_Environments_Prod.md

 # Configure Dev Environment record

 {: .warning}
->This section is to be completed in your **production** instance where AEMC is installed.
+>This section is to be completed in your **production** instance where AEMC will be running.

 {: .highlight}
 > *You will be configuring the **DEV** environment record in your Prod instance.*